chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 Examples
 -----------------------------------------------------
-The following examples demonstrate various approaches for using resources in recipes.
-If you want to see examples of how Chef uses resources in recipes, take a closer look at the cookbooks that Chef authors and maintains: https://github.com/chef-cookbooks.

 **Manage replication groups for cache clusters in Amazon Web Services (AWS)**

 ..
 To manage replication groups for cache clusters: